-The Cave and Basin Historical site in Banff is a combination of fascinating geography, science, and history which makes it a unique and cool place to visit.
-It’s also home to an endangered species found nowhere else in the world which makes this place even more special.
+The Cave and Basin Historical Site in Banff is a combination of fascinating geography, science, and history, which makes it a unique and cool place to visit.
+It’s also home to an endangered species found nowhere else in the world, which makes this place even more special.

 Now that I’ve let my secret hangout place out of the bag, keep reading for a rundown of how to visit the Cave and Basin Historical Site to ensure you get the most out of your time and visit.